pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 into a function with the type (Num a) =\> a -\> [Bool].
 Pretty neat, huh?

-Because lists are homogenous, all the functions in the list have to be functions of the same type, of course.
+Because lists are homogeneous, all the functions in the list have to be functions of the same type, of course.
 You can't have a list like [ord, (+3)], because ord takes a character and returns a number, whereas (+3) takes a number and returns a number.